 - Require the pup to “earn” good stuff with good behavior.
-Create interactions based on your request (sit!) and his payment (he sits), which earns him what he wants (treat/attention/verbal praise).
-He should get NOTHING unless he earns it by responding in a positive way to your command.
+Create interactions based on your request (e.g., "Sit!") and the payment (the dog sits), which earns it the desired reward (treat/attention/verbal praise).
+The dog should get nothing unless it earns it by responding in a positive way to your command.

 - When your puppy reacts around the furniture, make it off limits.
 Prevent access to problem areas by placing clear plastic carpet runners nub-side up on top of sofas or beds—or simply shutting the bedroom door.

-- Use happy words or phrases to change his mood.
-For example, if he’s growling or posturing ask, “Wanna go for a walk?” and watch his mood change.
+- Use happy words or phrases to change your puppy's mood.
+For example, if the dog is growling or posturing ask, “Wanna go for a walk?” and watch its mood change.
 It’s hard for dogs to be happy and aggressive at the same time.

-- Confine a problem pup to a single room, an X-pen or a crate, to better control his movements and access to trigger areas.
+- Confine a problem pup to a single room, an X-pen, or a crate to better control its movements and access to trigger areas.